savonet/book/technology.md

 we should have the possibility of distributing the workload over multiple servers in order to handle large amounts of simultaneous connections.

-Liquidsoap can also serve the listeners itself, and [there](#sec:outputs) shows how.
-Serving the listeners from Liquidsoap spares you a second program, at the cost of the reliability and the distribution described above.

 ### Icecast

 Historically, Icecast\index{Icecast} was the main open-source server used in order to serve